GBJim/pvanet-docker/README.md

 python tools/demo.py --gpu 1
 ```
 ## Check the output classes:
-See the [datasets/config.py](https://github.com/GBJim/pvanet/blob/production/lib/datasets/config.py#L26-#L27) for the specs of main and subordinate classes
+See the [datasets/config.py](https://github.com/GBJim/pvanet/blob/production/lib/datasets/config.py#L26-#L27) for the specs of main and subordinate classes.